 You can buy water on most flights but some people may want a particular brand (although water is water in my opinion) or perhaps may not want to pay airline prices.
+So can you bring bottled water on a plane and, if not, what are the alternatives.

 The airport security liquids rule is probably the most common rule that passengers fail to understand so end up having their liquids, including bottled water, confiscated by the security agent.